ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeemanually.md

 ## Step 2

-Next, you will need to provide the user's email address, which will be used as their username to log into FASTdrive.
+Next, you will need to provide the user's email address, which will be used as their username to log into FastDrive.

 ![Image13](files/Image13.png)